Quick Start Guide

 Then install the Rocketship CLI:

-For detailed installation instructions for other platforms and optional aliases, see the Installation Guide.
+For detailed installation instructions including Windows, Docker, and optional aliases, see the Installation Guide.

 Your First Test